muritane/coordination-architecture/architectural_hygiene.md

 - an impedance mismatch,
 - a routing error indicator,
-- a signal of missing interfaces.
+- a signal of missing or overloaded interfaces.

-It is not treated as:
+Refusal is **not** treated as:

 - defiance,
 - selfishness,
+- betrayal,
-- betrayal.
+- lack of commitment.

 Systems that punish refusal
-force agents to absorb signals rather than correct topology.
+force agents to absorb load rather than correct topology.

 ---

 ## Renegotiation as Topological Maintenance

-Renegotiation is often misinterpreted as interpersonal conflict.
+Renegotiation is often framed as interpersonal conflict.

 Architecturally, it is:

 - routing table update,
 - buffer reallocation,
 - interface clarification.

-Discomfort during renegotiation indicates that previous stability relied on **implicit sinks**.
+Discomfort during renegotiation indicates
+that prior stability relied on **implicit sinks**.

 ---

-## Moral Framing as Architectural Smell
+## Moral Framing as an Architectural Smell

 Unhygienic systems stabilize topology using moral language: